in

 The territories tend to have the highest provincial average salaries in Canada, largely due to concentrations of high-paying natural resource jobs.
 Provinces with large urban metropolises and diverse economies also report stronger provincial average wages in Canada.
 Rural regions that are more dependent on agriculture or fishing usually fall below the national average provincial salary in Canada.

-Here’s an overview of recent data on average provincial wages in Canada, providing insights into the regional earning discrepancies:
+Here’s an overview of the most recent data from Statistics Canada on average provincial wages in Canada, providing insights into the regional earning discrepancies:

 Alberta